Zeus097/The-Nail-Lab/README.md

                     \\[[[ alert("Изберете час между 10:00 и 18:00!"); ]]]//
                     …and the date input is reset.

-        The form with ID appointment-form uses fetch() to send an asynchronous POST request to a backend endpoint (default)
+        The form with ID appointment-form uses fetch() to send an asynchronous POST request to a backend endpoint (default)<br><br>

     Responsive Design:
         The layout adapts for screens under 800px:
         Navigation switches to vertical menu.
         Form and image stack vertically.
         Footer sections stack instead of aligning side-by-side.
-        Adjustments to padding and widths for mobile comfort.
+        Adjustments to padding and widths for mobile comfort.<br><br>

     Footer:
-        Split contact/info sections with themed colors and rounded containers.<br><br>
+        Split contact/info sections with themed colors and rounded containers.<br><br><br>

 ### Backend (Flask)

     This app provides a simple Flask-based API to handle appointment bookings with PostgreSQL integration and email notifications.
     I managed to connect the DB to the form.
 It was my first time facing this method.
 When I started this project I was not familiar with Django ORM and instead of creating Django Project I used Flask.
-    Because I'm running the project on local host, I didn't manage to send an actual email to my account for the appointment.
+    Because I'm running the project on local host, I didn't manage to send an actual email to my account for the appointment.<br><br><br>

 ## Conclusion

     I will re-develop this project using Django and extend the logic.
-This is demo version with one page(Others are not developed).
+This is demo version with one page(Others are not developed).<br><br><br>